Back to Disciplines

 Customer service is unusually open, but unusually exposed.

-Compared with the full tracked discipline set, customer service has a massive entry-level surface and a thin remote surface.
+Compared with this public discipline page set, customer service has a massive entry-level surface and a thin remote surface.
 That combination is exactly where candidates get hurt: lots of postings, fast applications, weak detail, and too many jobs that wait until the interview to reveal the actual schedule, queue load, or pay reality.

-Market-wide entry-level share is 27.6%.
-Customer service is dramatically more entry-level than the broader market.
+Set-wide entry-level share is 36.0%.
+Customer service is dramatically more entry-level than this benchmark set.

-The broader tracked market is 8.3% remote.
+This public discipline set is 4.7% remote.
 Customer service remote share is thinner than the demand story suggests.

 A JobsJudo-style illustration of entry-level customer service roles splitting into churn loops and clean opportunity lanes.